 Section 4.
 The Board shall approve project proposals and through the legitimacy process make recommendations of projects to be funded, including the amount of funding, to the SFRB based on the projected availability of funds.
 Such recommendations may be made in both the Fall and Spring semesters.
 However, to ensure that all projects considered by the Board are considered in a fair and unbiased fashion, approval for large projects, or numerous small projects, should generally be withheld until all project proposals to be considered by the Board have been received and considered by the Board.

 Section 5.
-The ATFAB Chairperson and Advisor, with information from the Associate Director of Finance shall report annually to the SFRB the indebtedness of the Alternative Transportation Fee.
+The ATFAB Chairperson and Advisor, with information from the Director of Finance and Capital Management shall report annually to the SFRB the indebtedness of the Active Transportation Fee.

 Section 6.
 The current ASCSU President will sign the TransFort Contract.
 ATFAB will manage the contract between the students, City of Fort Collins, and TransFort and make a recommendation to the ASCSU President to approve and sign the TransFort Contract.
 To ensure consistency and communication between the ATFAB Chairperson and the ASCSU President, it is recommended that the ASCSU President and the ATFAB Chairperson or Vice Chair meet once a month.